 I stuck to my trusty and loved dark walnut stain.
 It is dark but allows the wonderful wood grain to show through.
 I put gloves on, dipped the soft cloth into the stain.
 Then wipe from left to right going with the wood grain.
 Be sure to move your hand quickly across.
 Otherwise there will be some spots where you can see where the cloth initially made contact with the board.
 Keep it moving and rub it in, you will be good to go.
 I did one coat.
 I really wanted to let the grain to show through.

 We are almost done, I told you this was a quick project.
 It took about 45 minutes for the stain to dry.
 It will feel sticky if it is not dry yet.
-To connect the three pieces of wood together.
+Time to connect the three pieces of wood together.
 I set up the two larger ones into an L shape.
-Then using a drill to make a hole in the wood.
+Then I used a drill to make a hole in the wood.
 I used three to connect them all together.
 Making the hole first was best to make the screw go in easier.

 The screw can now go into the hole and not split the wood.
 The hard part of creating the hole has already been done.
 With the first two boards attached, then attach the same way with the smaller front ledge.
 You can either use wood glue or screws.
 I did not have any clamps to hold the ledge in place so wood glue was out for me.
 But the front screws really blend into the wood and are not seen at all.

-I attached it to the wall by using two screws in the back into the wall.
+I attached it to the wall by using two screws in the back of the wall.
 Really simple.
-If you plan to have heavy things displayed on the picture ledge putting in dry wall anchors or finding a stud to screw in will be needed.
+If you plan to have heavy things displayed on the picture ledge putting in drywall anchors or finding a stud to screw in will be needed.
 I added quite a bit to my picture ledge using no anchors or anything.
 It is holding up fine.

 As you can see, it was a really simple L shape with a front ledge.
 When staining or painting the wood be sure to turn them over and paint both sides and the edges.
 They will be seen a lot more then a standard shelf.